Intimidated about bottle feeding your twins alone? Here are 5 tips to get you started with your solo bottle feeding adventure with twins.

 Keep in mind that when your babies are newborns it will be difficult to feed them simultaneously.
 Their necks aren’t strong enough to hold up their heads yet.
 Wedging a rolled-up blanket behind their necks will help to prop them up better for tandem feedings.
 As they get older this will not be an issue anymore, and all three of you will have mastered the duo feed!
 In the meantime, here are some tips to get you started.

 Above all else, don’t get yourself too worked up over bottle feeding your twins alone.
 You WILL get the hang of it and your babies WILL be okay.
 Take a deep breath and dive in.

 This will make the babies as comfortable as possible and avoid leaks and blowouts, which would interrupt the feeding.
 Bonus, if you are bottle feeding your twins in the middle of the night, you don’t want to change the diapers after the feeding as it might wake them up if they are starting to doze off.
 Trust us.
 Change the diapers first.

 Set up their seats

 There are several different configurations you can try out.
 Try placing two bouncer seats or car seats on the floor in front of the couch and sit in between them — on the floor — with your back against the couch.
-Another option is to place them in two Boppy Newborn Loungers on the couch while you sit on the couch in between them.
+Another option is to place them in two Boppy pillows on the couch while you sit on the couch in between them.
 If your highchair seats recline, you can put the babies in them reclined back and sit in a chair or on a stool.
 The Table for Two is a great seat that allows both babies to sit close together.
 Check that out if you’re going to be alone with them a lot.

 Prepare your feeding station in advance with supplies